aws-samples/ec2-cluster-for-unreal-swarms/README.md

 To be able to use the Swarm cluster you will need to be connected to the VPCs private subnets.
 You can achieve this by manually installing your own EC2 Instance where you install Unreal Engine.
 If you already have an existing workstation then you can connect to the cluster via Site to Site VPN or Client VPN.
 The Cluster needs to run inside private ip address range as you can't specify what IP addresess are used by the Swarm Agent process.

+**Note**: _“The sample code; software libraries; command line tools; proofs of concept; templates; or other related technology (including any of the foregoing that are provided by our personnel) is provided to you as AWS Content under the AWS Customer Agreement, or the relevant written agreement between you and AWS (whichever applies).
+You should not use this AWS Content in your production accounts, or on production or other critical data.
+You are responsible for testing, securing, and optimizing the AWS Content, such as sample code, as appropriate for production grade use based on your specific quality control practices and standards.
+Deploying AWS Content may incur AWS charges for creating or using AWS chargeable resources, such as running Amazon EC2 instances or using Amazon S3 storage.”_

 # Contents

 This project repo contains: